lino-framework/lino/docs/casts/lino_intro.rst

 This might cange soon because I'm working on a genuine Calendar panel that is going to use the excellent Ext.ensible library.

+Let's enter a newcomer: a new person that is maybe going to be coached.
+Olga Popova, born 1980 in Moscow, speaks Russian, learned catering cook in Moscow from September 2000 to June 2003, worked in a restaurant in Copenhagen thereafter, married a Belgian and moved to Brussels, divorced and now wants to live in Eupen with her 5 year old son.

+- The City field is an example of a context-sensitive and learning Combobox.